 Nothing says “Texas” quite like a shopping center anchored by DFW’s darling: Neiman Marcus.
 The Shops at Clearfork Ranch offer both high end and mainstream shopping, food, and entertainment.
 Here, let me plan your day: caffeinate at Starbucks, stop into Sugarboo & Co. because you don’t know what it is and it sounds cute (it is), go to climate to shop ski gear and day dream about bunny slopes because Texas is hot, decide that while you’re here in Texas, though, you should probably grab a suit at Everything but Water, meander through Monkee’s and caress the designer wares, grab lunch at Fixe Summer House, get blown out at Toni & Guy, swing by Amorino for 3 p.m.-pick-me-up gelato, have a sugar crash and go “test mattresses” at amerisleep, get kicked out of amerisleep and go rest off your sugar coma in the AC of the AMC, load yourself up with Tex Max at Mesero, pack up the day’s loot in Tumi, and drive off into the sunset in your new Tesla.
 Clearfork Ranch.
 Lifechanging, really.

 The Stockyards is overflowing with incredible restaurants, and of course there are plenty of great stores in which shoppers can work up an appetite.
 Find sturdy, beautiful boots at Cavender’s or Leddy’s and hats at the aptly named Best Hat Store.
 Get laced up with elegant equine necessities like saddles, spurs, and ropes at KO Trading.
-If you’re visiting, snap up a non-cheesy souvenir at Texas Jakes Trading Company, Destination Fort Worth, or Texas Hot Stuff.
-Flip through old and new presses alike at Chief Records- while they have all kinds of genres, this is where you’ll find the good stuff: true blue country vinyl.
-There’s something else for hipsters- Texas Western Legends satisfies all your Victorian steampunk attire needs.
+If you’re visiting, snap up a non-cheesy souvenir at Texas Jake’s Trading Company, Destination Fort Worth, or Texas Hot Stuff.
+Flip through old and new presses alike at Chief Records.
+While they have all kinds of genres, this is where you’ll find the good stuff: old school country vinyl.
+There's something else for hipsters- Texas Western Legends satisfies all your Victorian steampunk attire needs.
 If you enjoy looking like an 1800s Texan school marm ready to jump on a horse (who doesn’t?) head to Jersey Lilly Old Time Photo Parlor at the Texas Cowboy Hall of Fame to capture proof you were born in the wrong era.
-There are historic walking tours on offer, and did I mention open containers are permitted in The Stockyards?
+There are historic walking tours on offer, and did I mention open containers are permitted in the Stockyards?

 Enjoy.

-Hours and phone numbers vary by store, so be sure to check the website: www.fortworthstockyards.org/home/shop#categories.
+Hours and phone numbers vary by store, so be sure to check out the website: www.fortworthstockyards.org/shop.